I’ve just returned from yet another trip to Kyiv, Ukraine.

 Visit Kyiv – practical information

-How to get to Kiev + how to get to the center
+How to get to Kyiv + how to get to the center

-If you’re flying to Kiev you have two airports to choose from: Zhuliany (for low-cost airlines mostly) and Borispol.
+If you’re flying to Kyiv you have two airports to choose from: Zhuliany (for low-cost airlines mostly) and Borispol.
 I think this is the only city where the low-cost airport is actually much more convenient than the regular one.